 Decisions are made at different levels.
-At school level, they are made at Senior Management Level now that they have been introduced or at individual level depending on the task at hand.
+At school level, they are made at Senior Management Level now that those teams (SMT) have been established, or at individual level depending on the task at hand.
 The project facilitator and advisor might make suggestions or offer advice but ultimately it is the school which makes the final decision.
 Where it is deemed necessary or appropriate, ideas will be taken to the DEO or inspectors to ascertain their views before being put to the schools in order to reassure them that it is an acceptable solution.